brokenpip3/brokenpip3.github.io/content/posts/2025-05-25-nixos-secure-installation-hetzner.md

 ```

-here we need to notice a couple of things:
+Here we need to notice a couple of things:

-- we have, apart the classic nixpkgs stable branch, also the disko input that will be used to
-  import the disko module in the nixos configuration
+- Besides the classic nixpkgs stable branch, we also have the disko input, which will be used to import the disko module in the nixos configuration.

-- we are importing directly in the flake the `disko.nix` file, you can also import it in the
-  `configuration.nix` file, in this example will be there just to be more explicit.
+- We are importing the `disko.nix` file directly in the flake; you can also import it in the `configuration.nix` file.
+In this example, it is imported here just to be more explicit.

 ### Bootlooader settings

-Ok so we got our flake, we are sourcing the disko module and config, what else we need?
+Ok, so we have our flake, and we are sourcing the disko module and config.
+What else do we need?

-We need to add only one configuration that our disko config will not provide for us, the grub device(s).
+First of all we need add one configuration that our disko config will not provide for us: the grub device(s).

-> In case of uefi booting you also need to add the `boot.loader.efi.canTouchEfiVariables = true;` option.
+> ⚠️ In case of uefi booting, you also need to add the `boot.loader.efi.canTouchEfiVariables = true;` option.

-let's open the `configuration.nix` file and add the following lines:
+Let’s open the `configuration.nix` file and add the following lines:

 ```nix
   boot.loader.grub = {